 Need help getting into top-tier colleges?

 Essays are an integral part of the college admission process.
-In order to secure a spot in the incoming class in the university of your dreams, you need to nail this portion of the application.
+In order to secure a spot at the university of your dreams, you need to nail this portion of the application.
 Fortunately, there’s a professional college admissions coach who can help you perfect your essays.

-AdmissionSight is a leading college entrance specialist with years of experience successfully helping students like you gain admittance to their chosen universities.
-Our essay editing services can help you stand out amongst the crowd of applicants, even at some of the top-tier universities in the country.
+AdmissionSight is the leading college admissions specialist with years of experience successfully helping students like you gain admittance to their chosen universities.
+Our essay editing services can help you stand out amongst the crowd of applicants, even at top-tier universities.

-Feel free to contact AdmissionSight to learn more about the services we offer and how you can benefit from them.
+Contact AdmissionSight to learn more about the services we offer and how we can help you.